Updated November 8, 2023

 Difference Between Active vs Passive Investing

-Passive investing is a more balanced investment approach aimed at matching the broad market performance.
+Passive investing is a more balanced investment approach to match market performance.
 Passive investing has a long-term focus and ignores short-term market ups and downs.
-A passive investor limits the buying and selling activities in his portfolio in response to changing composition in the tracked index to be matched.
-This is thus a more cost-effective way to invest and avoids short-term temptations or setbacks in price.
-A good example of passive investing is buying an index fund wherein the fund manager switches holdings based on changing composition of the index being tracked by the fund.
+A passive investor limits his portfolio’s buying and selling activities in response to changing composition in the tracked index to be matched.
+This is, thus, a more cost-effective way to invest and avoids short-term temptations or setbacks in price.
+A good example of passive investing is buying an index fund wherein the fund manager switches holdings based on the changing composition of the index being tracked by the fund.
 The fund strives to match the index return rather than focusing on absolute returns.

-- Active investing is an investment approach involving extensive research while choosing investments with the objective to beat the broad market index.
-Passive investing is an investment approach which chooses all the investments that constitute the broad market index (selected) with the objective of matching the broad market (selected index) performance
+- Active investing is an investment approach involving extensive research while choosing investments to beat the broad market index.
+Passive investing is an investment approach that determines all the assets that constitute the overall market index (selected) to match the broad market (selected index) performance

 - Active investing involves fundamental/technical analysis for picking up investments.
-Passive investing involves picking up investments based on a composition of the market index which is comparatively a less risky approach to investing
+Passive investing consists of picking up investments based on a composition of the market index, which is comparatively a less risky approach to investing

-- Active investors consider markets as inefficient and are more interested in taking advantage of short-term price fluctuations while passive investors consider markets as efficient, hence they ignore short-term fluctuations and have a long-term buy and hold strategy.
+- Active investors consider markets inefficient and are more interested in taking advantage of short-term price fluctuations, while passive investors consider needs efficient.
+Hence they ignore short-term volatility and have a long-term buy-and-hold strategy.

-- Active investing involves a high volume of transactions due to frequent buying and selling activities, hence the operating costs and capital gains taxes are high.
-Passive investing involves a comparatively lower volume of transactions, hence is more tax efficient and involves lower operating costs
+- Active investing involves a high volume of transactions due to frequent buying and selling activities.
+Hence the operating costs and capital gains taxes are high.
+Passive investing involves a comparatively lower volume of transactions and, therefore, is more tax-efficient and involves lower operating costs

-- Active investing could involve a range of strategies consisting of shorting, borrowing money for investments, using derivatives for hedging/speculation, arbitrage etc. Passive investing requires limited use of strategies while matching the benchmark returns
+- Active investing could involve a range of strategies: shorting, borrowing money for investments, using derivatives for hedging/speculation, arbitrage, etc. Passive investing requires limited use of strategy while matching the benchmark returns.

 Here are some of the Comparison between Active vs Passive Investing –